 - Create distinct areas for each function, seating, eating/barbecue, storage, lawn, work area

-- A well-designed deck will extend a buyers perception of the amount of useable living space somewhere between the house and garden, and will add value
+- A well-designed decking area will extend a buyers perception of the amount of useable living space somewhere between the house and garden, and will add value

 Even if you do not makeover your garden, make sure you carry out at least the basics: